AJMansfield/Intelligence-Core-Public/kttu1.md

   low arsenic, moderate levels of heavy metals like mercury, but no toxic organometallic compounds that would be likely to cause problems.
-After over 20 hours in the bulky pressure suit you're wearing, you're able to crack it open and pull off your helmet, replacing it with a lightweight breathing mask that only provided supplimental oxygen.
+After over 20 hours in the bulky pressure suit you're wearing, you're able to crack it open and pull off your helmet, replacing it with a lightweight breathing mask that only provided supplemental oxygen.

 You gather up the parachute cloth from where it fell around the pod, and stow it neatly inside.
-Finally, sfter assembling the rover and transferring your supplies to it from the capsule, you set off south, heading very slightly downhill.
+Finally, after assembling the rover and transferring your supplies to it from the capsule, you set off south, heading very slightly downhill.
 Away from the mountains, and toward what you believed might be a settlement that you'd spotted as you landed.